The Federal Government has established 2 national mental health lived experience peak bodies to each represent the following groups:

 Safe Havens/ Safe Spaces

-Safe Havens and Safe Spaces provide the space for people experiencing suicidal thoughts and feelings or emotional distress to access support when they need it, in a calm and caring environment.
+Safe Havens and Safe Spaces provide the space for people experiencing suicidal thoughts and feelings or emotional distress and/or their carers to access support when they need it, in a calm and caring environment.
 Safe Haven/ Safe Spaces are staffed by Peer Support Workers and non-clinical Mental Health Support Workers and promote the wellbeing of people through assistance and support to manage their experience of distress, both current and in the future, and reduce the need for people to access emergency departments when they are feeling unsafe.
 There is no referral or diagnosis required to visit, and any person can use the space.
 Guests can call to make an appointment or just walk right in and receive support.
 Locations below:

 Broken Hill